 - Rural Development

-- Rural Development - Business Programs provide financial backing and technical assistance to stimulate business creation and growth.
-The programs work through partnerships with public and private community based organizations and financial institutions to provide financial assistance, business development, and technical assistance to rural businesses.
+- Rural Development - Business Programs provide financial backing and technical assistance to stimulate business creation and growth among rural businesses.
+The programs work through partnerships with public and private community based organizations and financial institutions.

 - Rural Development - Community Facilities Programs provide funding to construct, enlarge, extend, or otherwise improve community facilities providing essential services to rural residents.